 - You ended your employment with an employer participating in BC's Municipal Pension Plan before your earliest retirement age and are transferring your pension's commuted value to a registered retirement savings vehicle

-- You have an illness or disability that has shortened life expectancy
+- You have an illness or disability that has shortened your life expectancy

-- You are a limited member, the plan member has reached their earliest retirement age and you choose to receive a locked-in commuted value payment
+- You are a limited member and your former spouse (the plan member) has reached their earliest retirement age

-- You are a limited member and the plan member has removed their funds from the plan
+- You are a limited member and your former spouse (the plan member) has removed their funds from the plan

-- The commuted value of your pension benefit is less than 20 per cent of the year's maximum pensionable earnings in the year you apply for your pension (small benefit refund)
+- The commuted value of your pension benefit is less than 20 per cent of the year's maximum pensionable earnings in the year you apply for your pension, making you eligible for a small benefit refund

-If you are eligible for and select a lump-sum payment, it will usually be transferred to a locked-in retirement savings vehicle such as a LIRA (locked-in retirement account) or other eligible retirement plan.
+If you are eligible for and select a lump-sum payment, it will usually be transferred to a locked-in retirement savings vehicle such as a locked-in retirement account (LIRA) or other eligible retirement plan.